Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ### Python declarations

 Python 2 libraries do not need a `depends_on "python"` declaration; they will be built with the system Python, but should still be usable with any other Python 2.7.
 If this is not the case, it is an upstream bug; [here is some advice for resolving it](http://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).
-Libraries built for Python 3 should include `depends_on "python3"`, which will bottle against Homebrew's Python 3.x, and use the first `python3` discovered in `PATH` at build time when installing from source with `brew install --build-from-source`.
+Libraries built for Python 3 should include `depends_on "python3"`, which will bottle against Homebrew's Python 3.x.
 If a library supports both Python 2.x and Python 3.x, the `"python3"` dependency should be `:optional`.
 Python 2.x libraries must function when they are installed against either the system Python or brewed Python.

 ### Installing